Motorcycle Safety Tips in Texas

 Another common motorcycle crash injury is a head injury.
 A head injury, including injuries to the face and neck, is particularly likely when you fail to wear a helmet.

-Who Bears Liability in Motorcycle Crashes?
+Who Bears Liability in Motorcycle Crashes in Texas?

 Texas uses an at-fault system for motorcycle crashes.
 This means that a person who causes a motorcycle crash bears the financial liability for the resulting damages.
 If a driver caused your crash due to a failure to exercise reasonable care, the driver must pay your damages.